-In Remembering the Future with Herb Greene, an architect explores the complicated legacy of her great uncle and the Organic Architecture movement he pioneered from Oklahoma in the 1950’s.
+Filmmaker and architect Lila Cohen explores the complicated legacy of her great-uncle and the Organic Architecture movement he helped pioneer from Oklahoma in the 1950’s and 60’s.

-A feature-length documentary currently in production that delves into the complicated legacy and groundbreaking work of architect and artist Herb Greene, a visionary that rose out of Norman, Oklahoma and went on to influence others around the world.
+Lila Cohen delves into the groundbreaking work of architect and artist Herb Greene, a visionary that rose out of Norman, Oklahoma and went on to quietly influence others around the world.

-A journey of admiration and discovery, the filmmaker uncovers the intricate layers that surround her great uncle's life from his Jewish upbringing in depression era New York, to pioneering an avant-garde movement under the mentorship of Bruce Goff whose non-conformist pedagogy and counterculture architecture has been often misunderstood.
+A personal journey to capture a multi-generational narrative, Lila reveals the brilliance of an architect and his artistic vision that continues to unfold with profound relevance by uncovering the intricate layers surrounding Herb Greene’s life from his Jewish upbringing in depression era New York, to pioneering an avant-garde movement under the mentorship of Bruce Goff whose non-conformist pedagogy and counterculture architecture has been often misunderstood.

-The film uncovers a story about a family's legacy while unearthing the complex layers of inspiration, prejudice, triumphs, and losses that shaped Herb Greene’s life, revealing the power of creative freedom.
+The film uncovers a story about a family's creative inheritance unearthing the heart and courage to create outside the mainstream to reveal the power of creative freedom.

-TO ME, ORGANIC MEANS YOU COME TO A PAST WHERE YOU'RE TIED TO BEGINNINGS.
+TO ME, ORGANIC MEANS YOU COME FROM A PAST WHERE YOU'RE TIED TO BEGINNINGS.

 – Herb Greene